cmason30/cmason30.github.io/_pages/about.md

 My Interest in Psychology
 ======
 My psychology degree has helped me find a passion in biomedical research.
-I've published research in the Journal of Neuorchemistry.
+I've published research in the Journal of Neurochemistry.